laravel/docs/scout.md

 Since a search index is not a relational database, more advanced "where" clauses are not currently supported.

 > **Warning**
-> If your application is using MeiliSearch, you must configure your application's [filterable attributes settings](#configuring-indexes-settings-for-meilisearch) before utilizing Scout's "where" clauses.
+> If your application is using MeiliSearch, you must configure your application's [filterable attributes](#configuring-filterable-data-for-meilisearch) before utilizing Scout's "where" clauses.

 <a name="pagination"></a>
 ### Pagination